By PATTERN Product Development Team

 Some silicones are acceptable to use at a marginal level to get the desired performance while others are questionable in both performance and safety.
 These questionable silicones are known as Cyclic Silicones.
 Cyclic Silicones are under restriction in Europe and Canada for Environmental Toxicity and include cyclotetrasiloxane (D4), cyclopentasiloxane (D5), cyclohexasiloxane (D6), and cyclomethicone.
 There has been data presented that indicates that some of these chemicals may have reproductive toxicity and/or endocrine disruption concern.
-Cyclic Silicones have also been deemed unfriendly to the environmental resulting in buildup in the water ways.
+Cyclic Silicones have also been deemed unfriendly to the environment resulting in buildup in the waterways.
 PATTERN steered clear of cyclic silicones when formulating our products and sourced non-cyclic silicones such as Amodimethicone to meet our safety and performance criteria in a few products.

-Commonly used in conditioners, Amodimethicone is a super lightweight silicone offering good conditioning performance to the hair while easily dissolving in water rinse-outs.
+Commonly used in hair conditioners, Amodimethicone is a super lightweight silicone offering good conditioning performance to the hair while easily dissolving in water rinse-outs.

 Going Beyond Silicones

 It’s important to go beyond the ingredient story and look for what is tried and true for curly and coily hair.
 There are many new products touting 100% natural and silicone-free products, but consumers often face the burden of expensive trial and error.
 Curly hair can be hard work when products don’t perform how they should.